HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Generics versus Brand-Name Products

-The American Thyroid Association (ATA) recommends the prescription of brand-name levothyroxine, or alternatively maintenance of the same generic preparation (i.e., maintenance of an identifiable formulation of levothyroxine).
+The American Thyroid Association (ATA) recommends the prescription of brand-name levothyroxine, or alternatively maintenance of the same generic preparation (for example, maintenance of an identifiable formulation of levothyroxine).
 ATA also advices sticking with the same brand or preparation, since potency often varies from one drug to the next.

 T3 and T4 Combinations